Published on 7 June 2022.

 python server-accept.py

-accepting connections
+accepting connection

 $ python client.py